dancard32/dancard32/README.md

 * 📝 I'm learning about all things programming!
 * 🧐 Looking to help with an open-source project!
 * ⚡️ Fun-Fact: I have hiked 9 mountains 🏔
-* 🙌🏽 Goal of 2022: become a software engineer
+* 🙌🏽 Goal of 2023: release an "official" version of my [homelab](https://github.com/dancard32/homelab)

 <!-- #################################################################################################################################### -->
 ## 🌐 Languages and Tools :